jruby/jruby.wiki/CallingJavaFromJRuby.md

 Making them accessible in the main name space
 ---------------------------------------------

 You can set `const_missing` to make them accessible in more than just a module.
-See [[http://www.ruby-forum.com/topic/216629]] though there might be a better way.
+See [[http://www.ruby-forum.com/topic/216629]].

 Using within classes within module
 ----------------------------------